+The iOS system software that makes the iPhone work is currently on version 11.
+This software runs very reliably so you won't have to spend a lot of time dealing with problems.

+When it comes to preventing and solving iPhone problems, this chapter teaches you three key things you need to know:

-The software that makes the iPhone work is called the iOS, and is currently on version 10.
-This software runs very reliably so you won't have to spend a lot of time fixing problems.
-There are three important things to know from this chapter.
-One is how to keep your iPhone's software current (covered in the next task) because that minimizes the problems you have.
-Another is how to restart your iPhone (see "Restarting Your iPhone" in this chapter) because that solves many problems in the unlikely event that you experience one.
-The third is how to get help (see "Getting Help with iPhone Problems," also later in this chapter); your best resource is an Apple Genius at an Apple Store because she can help you solve any hardware or software problem you might experience.
+Keeping your iPhone's software current (covered in the next task) because doing so minimizes the chances of you having problems with your phone and also ensures you have the most secure software available.

+- Restarting your iPhone (see "Restarting Your iPhone") because that solves many problems you might encounter.
+Any time your iPhone starts behaving oddly or not working the way you expect it to, restart it.
+This simple task often gets your iPhone working normally again quickly and easily. - Getting help (see "Getting Help with iPhone Problems") when you need it.
+Your best resource is an Apple Genius at an Apple Store because they can help you solve any hardware or software problem you might experience.